JT8D-17/arch-autotouchpad/README.md

 Arch-based distros:
 `pacman -Rsn autotouchpad`

-The sysemd unit will be disabled automatically pre-removal.
+The systemd unit will be disabled automatically pre-removal (and pre-upgrade).

 &nbsp;